 We partner with only one co-manufacturer in the production of our Ready-to-Drink products, and that relationship is governed by our contractual arrangement with our key broker.
 Our co-manufacturer and broker have each been integral in the development of these products, as well as the sales and marketing efforts concerning these products.
 The co-manufacturer manages key relationships with a significant portion of our Ready-to-Drink customers, such as convenience stores.
 Failure by us to maintain our relationship with the co-manufacturer or broker could adversely affect our operating results.
 If we lose our relationship with our co-manufacturer or broker, we may not be able to replace it with another co-manufacturer or broker with similar expertise, or at all, and our relationships with some of our Ready-to-Drink clients may suffer as a result.
 The terms of an anticipated long-term agreement with our broker are currently being negotiated in the context of historical arrangements, about which there are certain disagreements.
-Any dispute with our broker could harm our business.
+Any dispute with our broker could result in litigation in the future.
+An adverse outcome to any such dispute could harm our business.